shenwei356/taxonkit/doc/docs/tutorial.md

 - 2018-09-13 rewritten
 - 2018-12-22 providing faster method for step 3.1
 - 2019-01-07 add note of new blastdb version
+- 2020-10-14 update steps for huge number of accessions belong to high taxon level like bacteria.

 Data: